baschno/iptv-playlist-provider/README.md

 # IPTV Playlist Provider

-Simple Server providing a M3U playlist file to an IPTV renderer
+Simple NodeJS Server providing a M3U playlist file to an IPTV renderer like M3U IPTV for LG TVs

 ## Prepare and run docker
 Build